 Meet Vangeli!

 Vangeli Tsompanidis is a Greek/Puerto Rican actor/writer from Orlando, Florida.
-Now based in New York City, he has performed in various regional productions, short films, and cabarets.
-He ascribes to bring a sense of wonder and whimsy to his work.
+Now based in New York City, he has performed in various regional productions, indie films, and cabarets.

-Vangeli holds a degree in Musical Theatre from Oklahoma City University, where he was a member of the President’s Leadership Class and the student assistant to the Director of Opera and Musical Theatre, Dr. Herendeen.
-Upon moving to the city, Vangeli studied advanced on-camera acting at HB Studio in Greenwich Village.
-Most recently, he co-starred in the short film “Threads” which streamed at the Museum of Moving Image.
+Vangeli holds a degree in Musical Theatre from Oklahoma City University, where he was a member of the President’s Leadership Class and the administrative assistant to the Director of Opera and Musical Theatre, Dr. Herendeen.
+Upon moving to the city, Vangeli studied advanced on-camera acting and was accepted into the Actors Gymnasium led by Mercedes Ruehl at HB Studios in Greenwich Village.

-Outside his creative endeavors, you can find Vangeli bouldering, running, roller-skating, or reading Tarot cards/Palms.
-He is an avid Pokémon fan and can guess whatever Pokémon you are thinking of (Gen 1 through 5) in 20 questions.
-Recently, he worked as a high school theatre teacher in Manhattan where he created his own curriculum, directed one acts, and featured his students work in various festivals.
-He also is an active volunteer for the Hellenic Film Society.
+Outside his creative endeavors, you can find Vangeli bouldering, running, roller-skating, or reading Tarot cards/palms.
+He is an avid world traveler and has backpacked through 7 countries.
+He has also served as a high school theatre teacher in Manhattan where he created his own curriculum, directed one acts, and featured his students work in various festivals.
+Currently he serves as a proud member of the Hellenic Film Society where he manages their social media and engages with prominent Greek film makers.